-- -- An antique firearm, any completed or unfinished frame or receiver of an antique firearm, or any firearm or completed or unfinished frame or receiver that had been rendered permanently inoperable. - -- The sale, offer for sale, or transfer of ownership of a firearm, or any completed or unfinished frame or receiver, to a law enforcement agency. - -- The manufacture or assembly, importation, purchase, transfer, or possession of a firearm, or any completed or unfinished frame or receiver, by a law enforcement agency for law enforcement purposes. - -- The sale or transfer of ownership of a firearm, or any completed or unfinished frame or receiver, to a Federally licensed gunsmith, manufacturer, or importer, or to any other federal licensee authorized to serialize firearms. - -- The manufacture or assembly, importation, purchase, or possession of a firearm, or any completed or unfinished frame or receiver, by a federally licensed gunsmith, manufacturer, or importer, or by any other Federal licensee authorized to serialize firearms. - -- A member of the United States Armed Forces or the National Guard, a law enforcement agency, or a forensic laboratory, while on duty and acting in the scope and course of employment. - -- A common carrier, motor carrier, air carrier, or carrier affiliated with an air carrier through common controlling interest, or an authorized agent of that carrier, when acting in the scope and course of duties incident to the receipt, processing, transportation, or delivery of property. - -- An authorized representative of a local, State, or Federal government that received a firearm or any completed or unfinished frame or receiver as part of an authorized, voluntary buyback program in which the governmental entity was buying or receiving firearms or any completed or unfinished frames or receivers from private individuals. - -- The possession or importation of a firearm or any completed or unfinished frame or receiver by an individual moving into the State who, within 90 days after moving into the State, caused the firearm or completed or unfinished frame or receiver to be imprinted with a valid serial number, removed the weapon from the State, or otherwise came into compliance with the bill's provisions.
+- -- An antique firearm, any completed or unfinished frame or receiver of an antique firearm, or any firearm or completed or unfinished frame or receiver that had been rendered permanently inoperable. - -- The sale, offer for sale, or transfer of ownership of a firearm, or any completed or unfinished frame or receiver, to a law enforcement agency. - -- The manufacture or assembly, importation, purchase, transfer, or possession of a firearm, or any completed or unfinished frame or receiver, by a law enforcement agency for law enforcement purposes. - -- The sale or transfer of ownership of a firearm, or any completed or unfinished frame or receiver, to a federally licensed gunsmith, manufacturer, or importer, or to any other entity authorized to serialize firearms. - -- The manufacture or assembly, importation, purchase, or possession of a firearm, or any completed or unfinished frame or receiver, by a federally licensed gunsmith, manufacturer, or importer, or by any other entity authorized to serialize firearms. - -- A member of the United States Armed Forces or the National Guard, a law enforcement agency, or a forensic laboratory, while on duty and acting in the scope and course of employment. - -- A common carrier, motor carrier, air carrier, or carrier affiliated with an air carrier through common controlling interest, or an authorized agent of that carrier, when acting in the scope and course of duties incident to the receipt, processing, transportation, or delivery of property. - -- An authorized representative of a local, State, or Federal government that received a firearm or any completed or unfinished frame or receiver as part of an authorized, voluntary

+- -- buyback program in which the governmental entity was buying or receiving firearms or any completed or unfinished frames or receivers from private individuals. - -- The possession or importation of a firearm or any completed or unfinished frame or receiver by an individual moving into the State who, within 90 days after moving into the State, caused the firearm or completed or unfinished frame or receiver to be imprinted with a valid serial number as provided under Serialization, removed the weapon from the State, or otherwise came into compliance with the bill's provisions. - -- The transportation of, or temporary transfer of a firearm or any completed or unfinished frame or receiver, to a federally licensed gunsmith, manufacturer, or importer, or to any other entity authorized to serialize firearms by an individual who lawfully possessed such an item before 18 months after the bill's effective date, or before moving into the State, for the purpose of having the firearm or completed or unfinished frame or receiver imprinted with a valid serial number as provided under Serialization.